Best Putter for Beginners 2025 (Our Top Picks After Testing)

 For example, a rock hard distance ball like a Top Flite will feel quite different from a soft, high-compression ball like a Wilson Staff Duo.

-For these tests, I used the most popular ball on the PGA Tour, a ball that suits a wide cross-section of players: the Titleist ProV1x.
+For these tests, we used the most popular ball on the PGA Tour, a ball that suits a wide cross-section of players: the Titleist ProV1x.

 The combination of distance, feel, and spin offered by the ProV1x is the reason why it revolutionized the golf world upon its introduction and made it a great ball to test putters with.